Afolabioluwafunmise/Afolabioluwafunmise.github.io/README.md

 This template is set up to showcase your best work.
 You can easily customize the project cards in the `index.html` file.

-### Project Title One
-*A brief description of your project, the tools used, and the key insights derived.*

-### Project Title Two
-*A brief description of your project, the tools used, and the key insights derived.*

-### Project Title Three
-*A brief description of your project, the tools used, and the key insights derived.*
+### Bank Churn Analysis
+Exploratory analysis of bank customer churn using demographic and account data, identifying key drivers of attrition and delivering actionable retention insights through visualisations and statistical patterns.

+### Financial Statement Analysis
+Financial statements analysis of a multi year dataset(2009-Q1,2024), covering revenue trends, profitability margins, cashflow health, and balance sheet structure with data-driven conclusions and strategic recommendations.

 ## 🛠️ Skills

-Update the `index.html` file to reflect your personal technical skillset.
-The template is organized into key categories:

-- **Data Visualization**: Power BI, Tableau, Matplotlib, etc.
+- **Data Visualization**: Power BI, Tableau.
-- **Data Analysis**: SQL, Python (Pandas), R, Excel, etc.
+- **Data Analysis**: SQL, Python, Excel.
-- **Data Modeling**: Power Query, DAX, Star Schema Design, etc.
+- **Data Modeling**: Power Query, DAX, Star Schema Design.
-- **Tools**: List any other relevant tools like Power BI Service, specific cloud platforms, etc.
+- **Financial Skills**: Financial Modelling, Financial Reporting, Financial Statement Analysis, Variance Analysis

 ## 💡 How to Use This Template

 Creating your own portfolio from this template is a simple, four-step process.